 For a business, retaining customers and driving repeat business is as important as gaining new customers in the first place.
 However, long-term customer loyalty requires strategic and nurtured relationships.

 So, how do businesses make that happen?
-In this article, we’ll make CRM defined rather than a vague acronym and explore the world of customer relationship management, the potential benefits, and how you can put it into practice using monday.com.
+In this article, we’ll flesh out CRM meaning rather than a vague acronym and explore the world of customer relationship management, the potential benefits, and how you can put it into practice using monday sales CRM.

-Customer relationship management (CRM) is the processes, tools, and strategies a business uses to attract and engage new customers and retain and develop current customers.
+Customer relationship management (CRM) is the processes, technology, and strategies a business uses to attract and engage new customers and retain and develop current customers.

 OK, so let’s go back and focus on the technology side of things.
 There are several benefits to having an effective CRM software solution:

 - Better knowledge of your customers.
-Using a CRM helps you store and organize important information about each individual customer.
+The use of a CRM means you can store and organize important information about each individual customer.
 Not only does that make getting in touch easier, but you can also personalize your communication based on things that appeal to them.

 - Better segmentation.
 Using a CRM allows you to divide your customers into groups that help you target them more effectively.
 Whether that’s according to their demographic or position in the sales funnel, being clear about the audience you’re trying to reach improves your chance of conversion.

 - Better retention.
 A CRM records information about customer contact history.
 That means it can be used to prompt you about appointments or promised follow-up communications.
 Every customer wants to feel valued.
 Your CRM platform can flag when a period of time has elapsed since your last contact and remind you not to neglect loyal customers.
 After all, a 5% increase in customer retention can improve profits by 25–95%.